DOI-ONRR/doi-extractives-data/_how-it-works/forestry.md

 Most timber production occurs on private forests.
 More than 90% of wood and paper products produced in the U.S. comes from private forests.
 The majority of federal timber production occurs in the national forests and is managed by the Forest Service.
 National forests provide less than 2% of wood and paper products.

 Forests also produce non-timber products.
-According to the Forest Service, there are four categories: edible (mushrooms and berries), speciality wood products (furniture), floral and decorative (dried flowers), and dietary supplements (ginseng).
+According to the Forest Service, there are four categories: edible (mushrooms and berries), specialty wood products (furniture), floral and decorative (dried flowers), and dietary supplements (ginseng).

 ## Revenue